mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Initializing and Finalizing the time step ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 The time step initialization typically consists of updating quantities that depend on the valid time, for example solar insulation angle, aerosol emission rates and other values obtained from climatologies.
-Like the physics initialization and finalization steps, the time step intializationa nd finalization steps need access to the entire data of an MPI task and may not contain thread-dependent or block-dependent information.
+Like the physics initialization and finalization steps, the time step intialization and finalization steps need access to the entire data of an MPI task and may not contain thread-dependent or block-dependent information.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Subroutine ``ccpp_physics_timestep_init``